This pavilion is a transmitting-device.

 Every element of the program has been identified in a point charged with electric potential in a “electronic field simulation software”, according to its value of attraction (IN) or communication (OUT).
 The software generated a series of diagrams of radiations wich processed a 3d architectural space envelope, the cut every 10 cm vertically ( using a technique similar to the “magnetic resonance imaging”).
 The so generated horizontal sections are then materialized in solid flat 2 cm height surfaces, 8 cm of “air surface” lie between every solid surface, creating an effect of continuous transparency between in and out.

 The construction is a simple process of layering.
-Plaster boards are cut on site, according to the drawing of every layer, and assemblied together with the metal framework in horizontal layers.
+Plaster boards are cut on site, according to the drawing of every layer, and assembled together with a metal framework in horizontal layers.
 The glass insertions have to be prepared by the manufacturers arrive on site already shaped, ready to be mounted within the plasterboard framework.

 100% of the materials used in the pavilion come from the congress sponsors: